MediciHouse07/Learning_Records/Bilkent_MathForEcon.md

 # THE USUAL INNER PRODUCT, NORM AND DISTANCE in ℝn - Lec 03 - Mathematics for Economists I

+4400<->5400

+2025/03/31

+- 148.0
+- proof of property of distance
+- use norm properties to prove distance
+- scalar multiplication is property of vector space

+# THE USUAL INNER PRODUCT, NORM AND DISTANCE in ℝn - Lec 03 - Mathematics for Economists I

 3400<->4400

 2025/03/27